How Four Elements DMTM (Dance & Movement Therapeutic Method) came about

 This process frees the participants to connect with the transpersonal element – Aether, and help them re-connect with pure consciousness.
 The result of reconnecting with this fifth element is a sense of openness, inner peace, stillness and a feeling of oneness.

 We use Somatic Experiencing and various Embodied Psychotherapy techniques when working with the body.
 This facilitates release of trauma, constriction, pain or any other uncomfortable sensations that the body may be holding due to un-discharged traumatic material.

 We also work with the four elements within the body itself.
 The Earth element represents the structural body (muscles, bones & joints), the Water element represents the blood flow and bodily fluids, the Air element represents breath, and the Fire element represents the vital heat and kinetic energy of the body.

 3) Mindful Dance and Movement Practice

 The third integral component of this work is based on emotional expression interpreted through dance and movement.
-In this work we use carefully selected music, based on the four elements, to guide participants into connecting with each element (Earth, Water, Air & Fire) and concomitant aspect of themselves.
+In this work we use carefully selected music to guide participants into connecting with different aspect of themselves.

 5) Therapeutic Group-Work